awsdocs/aws-systems-manager-user-guide/doc_source/features.md

 ------
 #### [ Session Manager ]

 Use [Session Manager](session-manager.md), a capability of AWS Systems Manager, to manage your Amazon Elastic Compute Cloud \(Amazon EC2\) instances through an interactive one\-click browser\-based shell or through the AWS CLI\.
 Session Manager provides secure and auditable instance management without needing to open inbound ports, maintain bastion hosts, or manage SSH keys\.
-Session Manager also makes it easy to comply with corporate policies that require controlled access to instances, strict security practices, and fully auditable logs with instance access details, while still providing end users with simple one\-click cross\-platform access to your EC2 instances\.
+Session Manager also allows you to comply with corporate policies that require controlled access to instances, strict security practices, and fully auditable logs with instance access details, while still providing end users with simple one\-click cross\-platform access to your EC2 instances\.

 ------
 #### [ Run Command ]

 Use [Run Command](execute-remote-commands.md), a capability of AWS Systems Manager, to remotely and securely manage the configuration of your managed instances at scale\.
-Use Run Command to perform on\-demand changes like updating applications or running Linux shell scripts and Windows PowerShell commands on a target set of dozens or hundreds of instances\.
+Use Run Command to perform on\-demand changes such as updating applications or running Linux shell scripts and Windows PowerShell commands on a target set of dozens or hundreds of instances\.

 ------
 #### [ State Manager ]